iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Flow Decomposition Algorithm.md

 \end{aligned}
 $$

 We define $g_i < 0$ to be <mark style="background: #FF5582A6;">deficit</mark> node, $g_i>0$ to be <mark style="background: #ADCCFFA6;">excessive</mark> node.
 Currently let's ignore the mass balance constraints $b_i$ because we sometimes consider the flow decomposition a flow that is current feasible/infeasible, we are not interested in the mass balance constraints.
-As noted in the book, some algorithms doesn't have the mass balance constraints so here we choose this alternative formulation, for example the [[Maxflow Min Cut]].
+As noted in the book, some algorithms doesn't have the mass balance constraints so here we choose this alternative formulation, for example the [[Maxflow Min Cut, Ford Fulkersson]].

 **Flow Decomposition Algorithm (Proof)**